awsdocs/aws-iot-docs/developerguide/create-manage-jobs.md

 # Managing jobs<a name="create-manage-jobs"></a>

 Use jobs to notify devices of a software or firmware update\.
-You can use the [AWS IoT console](https://console.aws.amazon.com/iot/), the [Job management and control API](jobs-api.md#jobs-http-api), the [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/reference/iot/index.html), or the [AWS SDKs](http://aws.amazon.com/tools/#sdk) to create and manage jobs\.
+You can use the [AWS IoT console](https://console.aws.amazon.com/iot/), the [Job management and control API operations](jobs-management-control-api.md#jobs-http-api), the [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/reference/iot/index.html), or the [AWS SDKs](http://aws.amazon.com/tools/#sdk) to create and manage jobs\.

 ## Code signing for jobs<a name="create-manage-jobs-code-signing"></a>